nautobot/nautobot/nautobot/docs/development/core/controllers.md

 A Controller in Nautobot is an abstraction meant to represent network or SDN (Software-Defined Networking) controllers.
 These may include, but are not limited to, wireless controllers, cloud-based network management systems, and other forms of central network control mechanisms.

-For more details, refer to the user guide for a [Controller model](../../user-guide/core-data-model/dcim/controller.md) or a [Controller Device Group model](../../user-guide/core-data-model/dcim/controllerdevicegroup.md).
+For more details, refer to the user guide for a [`Controller` model](../../user-guide/core-data-model/dcim/controller.md) or a [`ControllerManagedDeviceGroup` model](../../user-guide/core-data-model/dcim/controllermanageddevicegroup.md).

 ## Entity Relationship Diagram